Putting the ‘new’ back into the ‘new town’

 As the appointed developer we are working in partnership with the local authority, other public sector landowners and bodies, the local business community and residents to deliver this major transformational development that will bring back the excitement and optimism of the 1950’s and launch the town into the 21st Century.

-Situated just 19 minutes from London by train and set over 1.1 million square foot of public sector land, SG1 holds huge potential for the development of new homes, shops, bars and restaurants.
+Situated just 19 minutes from London by train and set over 14 acres of public sector land, SG1 holds huge potential for the 1.1m sqft development of buildings that will include new homes, shops, bars and restaurants.